seed4j/seed4j/documentation/module-creation.md

 Those placeholders will be replaced by properties values during module application.

 And this is it for this part of the documentation...
 Of course you can do a lot more than that in the `JHipsterModule` but the goal of this documentation is not to go deep in this usage!
-You have a lot of running example and you can always ask for help, we'll be really happy to help you provide your implementations!
+You have a lot of running examples and you can always ask for help, we'll be really happy to help you provide your implementations!

 ## Add relevant dependencies required for the new module in the Version files